Vittozich/react-test-app/README.md

 To good work `async` functions need call that finction in `useEffect`.
 But not just create a hook wich contains inside same structure.

+And to do create my own hook do not need to just replace existing simple function.

 <hr>
 <hr>
 <hr>